Jelloeater/mineOSplayerStats/README.md

 ## Setup
 Configure a PostgreSQL Server with remote DB access.
-For ease of use (on a secure network), you should use the root postgreSQL account (postgres)
+For ease of use (on a secure network), you should use the root postgreSQL account (postgres) Also don't forget to configure e-mail for the report generator.

 ## Usage
 For help just run with -h